o3de/o3de.org/content/docs-snapshot/userguide/osx-intro.md

 + macOS Mojave or later

 **Note**
-Lumberyard Editor requires Windows 7 or later to edit levels\.
+Lumberyard Editor requires Windows 10 to edit levels\.
 You must have access to a PC with Lumberyard installed and be able to navigate and run commands from Terminal on your Mac\.

 ## Setting Up Your Mac<a name="osx-setting-up"></a>